Brutal heatwave scorches southern Europe as summer of extreme weather rages on

 Residents of the Greek capital, Athens, have been warned to stay indoors with their windows closed because of poor air quality after a wildfire raged Tuesday in the suburbs north of the capital.
 The extreme heat forced the Ministry of Culture to close the Acropolis and other ancient sites from noon to 5 p.m. local this week.

 The Greek Fire Service said Wednesday it had been called to intervene in 78 forest fires in the past 24 hours.
+A fire on the large island of Evia, northeast of Athens, was burning strongly on Wednesday.

 Wildfires also continued to burn Tuesday in parts of Turkey, fueled by the extreme heat.
 At least eight people had died as a result of the fires in Mugla and Antalya provinces as of Tuesday, Turkey's state-run Anadolu news agency reported.